rickbunker/emailAgent/ASSET_DOCUMENT_MANAGEMENT_README.md

 ## Agent Architecture

-The agent integrates with existing email and memory systems to provide intelligent document management with minimal human intervention.
+The agent integrates with existing email and memory systems to provide document management with minimal human intervention.

 Ready for Phase 1 implementation.